What are legal highs?

-The kinds of drugs available to young people has always changed over the years but quite gradually.
-For example ecstasy emerged in the late eighties and Ketamine about 10 years ago.
-They were controlled under the law although continued to be popular.
-But in the last 3-4 years there has been a huge number of new drugs with uncertain harms and effects.
+In the last 5-7 years there has been a huge number of new drugs with uncertain harms and effects.
 Some are stimulants, some hallucinogens, a few are anaesthetics, and others are synthetic cannabis.
 There has been a concerted attempt by manufacturers and suppliers to circumvent the law to sell these products.
-Some are not very strong, others are very powerful.
+Some are very potent although the packaging may make them appear like some kind of party novelty.
 This website offers information about a whole range of drugs: legal highs, club drugs and more familiar drugs like cocaine, ecstasy and cannabis.

 What is Angelus?

-The aim of the Angelus Foundation is to educate, encourage and assist people to be more knowledgeable about the risks to their health and well-being of using ‘legal highs’ and all harmful social substances, including alcohol, so they make better safer choices.
-Many young people still turn to their parents for advice on drugs and alcohol.
+The aim of the Angelus Foundation is to educate, encourage and assist people to be more knowledgeable about the risks to their health and well-being of using ‘legal highs’ and all harmful substances, so they make better safer choices.
+Many young people still turn to their parents for advice on drugs.
 We want to stimulate conversations where the risks can be considered.
-There is a lot of ignorance about these new drugs, Angelus wants to see less risk taking and less harm in people's lives.
+There is a lot of ignorance about these new drugs, Angelus wants to see less risk taking and less harm in people’s lives.

 Are legal highs as strong as other drugs?

-Legal Highs can vary hugely in strength.
-Generally they are much purer than the traditional drugs such as ecstasy, cocaine.
+Yes.
+Legal Highs can vary in strength, generally they are much purer than the traditional drugs such as ecstasy, cocaine.
 But there is no connection between strength and their legal status.
 The assumption that a legal drug means it is safe is a wrong and dangerous one.

 Do people know what they are getting?

-In short because of their price and purity.
-Club drugs which have been around for a while like cocaine and ecstasy have become decreasingly pure, often less than 20 percent and sometimes below 10 percent.
+The Home Office commissioned an expert panel to study the phenomenon of legal highs and attributed their popularly to their legality, availability, price and purity.
+Club drugs which have been around for a while like cocaine and ecstasy became decreasingly pure a few years ago but have risen in strength again.
 Mephedrone, when it first became popular 2008-9, was almost entirely pure.
 It also cost only about £10 a gram which is about a quarter the price of cocaine.